hawkli-1994/binance-scalping/README.md

 ### Trading Strategy

-1. **Order Placement**: The bot places limit orders at random price levels
+1. **Order Placement**: The bot places limit orders at the front of the order book queue to increase fill probability
 2. **Order Monitoring**: WebSocket connection monitors order status in real-time
-3. **Execution Handling**: When an order is filled, the bot automatically places a closing order
+3. **Execution Handling**: When an order is filled, the bot automatically places a take-profit order to lock in profit
 4. **Risk Management**: Configurable limits prevent excessive exposure

 ### Key Components